inesusvet/tests-talk/PITCHME.md

 +++
 @title[5 because]

-## We need tests to
+## We need tests
-- Have less errors
+- To have less errors
 - Easier to maintain (bring new changes)
 - Easier to understand/reason about the code
 - Easier to communicate about new changes